KshitizAdlakha/CodeChecker/Phase_C/README.md

 1. Install Maven on your local system
 2. Run `mvn install` to run import the dependencies included in the pom.xml file
-3. Run `mvn tomcat:run` or `mvn tomcat7:run` to run the application
+3. Run `mvn tomcat7:run` to run the application
 4. Browse to http://localhost:8080/code-checker/#/ to access the application